nagisaando/algorithm/NOTE.md

 The difference of Breadth First Search and Depth First Search is **"Depth First Search preserves the shape of traversal"**.
-That means we can also use it to compare the two binary structure equivalence
+That means we can also use it to compare the two binary structure equivalence a

+### Binary Search Three
+- it is not new data structure, it is specifically a ordering to the data within the data structure